Skip to main content

 • Invert switch: Reverses the modulation.
 The parameter value will decrease when the controller value increases.

-• Smooth: Adjusts the delay with which the parameter reacts to the changes in the controller value.
+• Smooth: Adjusts how long it takes for the parameter to reach its new values upon changes in the controller value.

 Note

-The Smooth setting is not available when Velocity is selected on the left.
+The Smooth setting is not available when adjusting the Velocity assignments (Velocity selected on the left).

 • Remove: Removes this target parameter from the list.
 The parameter will not be controlled by the MIDI or Macro control anymore.

-You can also add or edit a parameter assignment from the page in which the parameter is located:
+You can also add or edit a parameter assignment from the page containing the parameter:

 1. Switch to the page containing the parameter that you want to control, and locate that parameter in the page.

-2. Right-click the parameter (Windows) or [control]-click the parameter (macOS) and select Modulation Settings… from the menu.
+2. Right-click (Windows) or [control]-click (macOS) the parameter and select Modulation Settings… from the menu.

-A Modulation Settings dialog appears showing the parameter name in the header and its modulation settings below.
+A Modulation Settings dialog appears with the parameter name in the header and its modulation settings below.

-4. You can adjust the Depth value and activate the Invert switch directly from the dialog.
-This is equivalent to adjusting the Depth and Invert elements from the Assign page as described above.
+4. In either section, you can adjust the Depth value and activate the Invert switch directly from the dialog.
+This is equivalent to using the Depth and Invert elements from the Assign page’s Target list described above.

 Note scaling